KontioJuho/matrinetR/README.md

 ```
+### Step 4: Estimate the networks and update matrigraph objects

 The network estimation can be done simply from the above matridata and matrigraph objects with the matrinet_estimate function as follows:

 ```r